Internal Conflict: The Quiet Engine of Middle Grade Stories

 For example:

-Internal conflict is the emotional friction that makes the character arc possible.
+Internal conflict is the emotional friction that makes the character arc possible, the pressure that shapes transformation.

 The Two Sides of Internal Conflict